kevindeleon/kevindeleon.github.io/resume/index.markdown

 tags: []
 comments: []
 ---
 # Why Me?
-Because I've been doing this stuff for years...
+Because I&rsquo;ve been doing this stuff for years...

 ## KEY SKILLS
 * Over 8 years of experience designing and engineering large websites, including complete redesign and restructure of higher-ed websites, intranets, e-commerce and mobile websites